GeoscienceAustralia/Wind_multipliers/index.rst

 ===========================================

-This package is used to produce wind terrain, shielding and topographic multipliers for national coverage using input of national dynamic land cover dataset v1 and 1 second SRTM level 2 derived digital eleveation models (DEM-S) version 1.0.
-The output is based on tiles with dimension about 1 by 1 decimal degree in netCDF format.
+This package is used to produce wind terrain, shielding and topographic multipliers for national coverage using the input of National Dynamic Land Cover Dataset of Australia Version 1.0 (http://www.ga.gov.au/scientific-topics/earth-obs/landcover) and 1 second Shuttle Radar Topography Mission (SRTM) Smoothed Digital Eleveation Models (DEM-S) Version 1.0 (http://www.ga.gov.au/metadata-gateway/metadata/record/gcat_72759).
+The output is based on tiles with dimension about 1 by 1 degree in netCDF format.
 It includes terrain, shielding and topographic multiplier respectively.
 Each multiplier further contains 8 directions.